axetroy/vscode-open-in-browser/README.md

 # vscode-open-in-browser

-An vscode extension to open `html` file in your browser for better experience.
+An vscode extension to open `HTML` file in your browser for better experience.

 ## Feature